corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/serialization.md

   parameter `foo`, there must be a getter called `getFoo()`.
 If `foo` is a boolean, the getter may optionally be called `isFoo()`.
 This is why the class must be compiled with parameter names turned on.
 * A constructor that takes all the properties you wish to record in the serialized form.
 This is required for the serialization framework to reconstruct an instance of your class.
 * If more than one constructor is provided, the serialization framework needs to know which one to use.
-The `@ConstructorForDeserialization`
-  You can use annotation to indicate which one.
+You can use the `@ConstructorForDeserialization` annotation to indicate which one.
 For example, if you use a Kotlin class without the `@ConstructorForDeserialization` annotation, the
   *primary constructor* will be selected.